Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Introduction

-Naturally, these geometrical structures are subjected to various boundary conditions depending on how they are mounted onto an entire physical system.
+These geometrical structures are subjected to various boundary conditions, depending on how they are mounted onto an entire physical system.
 In some cases, the relevant boundary conditions are not given a priori but rather in a state-dependent manner~\cite{BIGONI2015368, Bigoni2022}.
 For instance, when a wire is inserted into a narrow channel, it is resisted by the frictional forces exerted from the inner side of the wall~\cite{Benson1982, liu2013effect}.
 As the compressive force increases, the wire may buckle and eventually jam with undesired pressure applied to the wall~\cite{plaut1999deflections, roman2002postbuckling, chai2002post}, which is a potentially fatal problem in endoscopic surgery applications.
-Therefore, the morphologies of thin structures in contact with the surrounding objects or themselves have been extensively studied at various levels of complexity, ranging from the buckling of a single strip on a flat surface~\cite{sano2017slip} to crumpled sheets in packing~\cite{donato2003scaling, boue2006spiral, witten2007stress, cerda1998conical, stoop2008morphological, alben2022packing}.
-Notably, recent studies have also uncovered functional advantages of frictional contact, such as the force amplification in capstan problem~\cite{ghosal2012capstan, grandgeorge2022elastic}, elastic knots~\cite{PhysRevLett.99.164301}, interleaved plates~\cite{PhysRevLett.116.015502, PhysRevLett.126.218004}, and twisted yarn~\cite{PhysRevLett.128.078002}, as non-reciprocal mechanical responses in snap fits~\cite{yoshida2020mechanics} and grasping~\cite{yang2021grasping} and as energy absorption devices~\cite{fu2019programmable}.
-However, the interplay between natural curvature, elasticity, and contact mechanics, as well as the consequences of their potential applications, have not been fully explored.
+Therefore, the morphologies of thin structures in contact with the surrounding objects have been extensively studied at various levels of complexity, ranging from the buckling of a single strip on a flat surface~\cite{sano2017slip} to crumpled sheets during packing~\cite{donato2003scaling, boue2006spiral, witten2007stress, cerda1998conical, stoop2008morphological, alben2022packing}.
+Notably, recent studies have also uncovered functional advantages of frictional contact, such as the force amplification in a capstan ~\cite{ghosal2012capstan, grandgeorge2022elastic}, elastic knots~\cite{PhysRevLett.99.164301}, interleaved plates~\cite{PhysRevLett.116.015502, PhysRevLett.126.218004}, and twisted yarn~\cite{PhysRevLett.128.078002}, as nonreciprocal mechanical responses in snap fits~\cite{yoshida2020mechanics} and grasping~\cite{yang2021grasping} and as energy absorption devices~\cite{fu2019programmable}.
+However, the interplay among natural curvature, elasticity, and contact mechanics, and the consequences of their potential applications, have not been fully explored.